 Luis de Miranda

-Philosophical practitioner, trained in applied continental philosophy, the history of ideas, and psychoanalysis, I came to academia after a career as an independent author and publisher in Paris.
-My PhD (University of Edinburgh) is a modern genealogy of the concept of esprit de corps (France, UK, USA) and was the groundwork for my book Ensemblance.
-In my research strategies, I tend to combine historical, empirical and speculative approaches, such as in my essay Being and Neonness (MIT Press).
+Philosophical practitioner, trained in philosophy, the history of ideas, and psychoanalysis, I came to academia in my 40s after a career as an independent author and publisher in Paris.
+My PhD (University of Edinburgh) is a genealogy of the concept of esprit de corps (France, UK, USA) and was the groundwork for my book Ensemblance.
+In my research strategies, I tend to combine interdisciplinary approaches with a philosophical foundation, such as in my essay Being and Neonness (MIT Press).

 A PhD from the University of Edinburgh in 2017, he is a philosopher, historian of ideas, philosophical counselor and an international author of non-fiction and fiction.
 His books, for example an introduction to Artificial Intelligence and Robotics or the novel Who Killed the Poet?, have been translated into several languages.
 Being and Neonness was published by MIT Press in 2019, and Ensemblance by Edinburgh University Press in 2020.